marmarachain/marmara/doc/getting-started-with-marmara.md

     <summary> Windows: </summary>

 ```
-komodo-cli.exe -ac_name=MCL convertpassphrase "can create your own keywords and generate privkey from these whenever needed"
+marmara-cli.exe convertpassphrase "can create your own keywords and generate privkey from these whenever needed"
 ```
 </details>